 - Use following supplementary material for your preparation:

 - Ensure that you run the system compatibility check before attending the exam, so that you don’t run into issues during the exam.
-You would need a laptop with webcam.
+You would need a laptop with a webcam.

 - Do carry a Government issued Photo ID proof with you for verification.

 - Be aware that Linux Foundation may cancel your chosen exam slot, if there are any technical issues.
 But they do inform you in advance.
 Do check your emails before heading for the exam, in case you are travelling.

 - The exam result provides only an overall pass percentage but no topic-wise breakup of performance.